Token Vesting & Cliff Accounting: Recognising the Expense Over the Schedule (2026)

 Token Vesting & Cliff Accounting: Recognising the Expense Over the Schedule

-- A cliff does not delay the expense to the cliff date — cost is recognised over the vesting/service period from grant.
+- A cliff does not delay the expense to the cliff date; cost is recognised over the vesting and service period, starting from grant.

-- Equity-settled IFRS 2 (or ASC 718): grant-date fair value, not remeasured, over the service period; straight-line common for a simple cliff unless another allocation is more reflective.
+- For an equity-settled award under IFRS 2 (or ASC 718), the measure is grant-date fair value, not subsequently remeasured, spread over the service period.
+Straight-line recognition is common for a simple cliff unless another allocation better reflects the benefit received.

-- Cash-settled/liability awards are remeasured each reporting date — different.
+- Cash-settled (liability-classified) awards behave differently: they are remeasured each reporting date.

-- Graded vesting = effectively several sub-awards; allocation per the standard, not an assumed flat line.
+- Graded vesting is effectively several sub-awards, allocated per the applicable standard rather than on an assumed flat line.

-- Assumes IFRS 2 scope — settle the IFRS 2 vs IAS 19 question first; not-in-scope → IAS 19, recognise as service rendered.
+- All of this assumes IFRS 2 scope.
+Settle the IFRS 2 vs IAS 19 question first; out of scope, the grant generally falls under IAS 19 and is recognised as service is rendered.

 The cliff does not defer the cost

-The recurring misconception: a one-year cliff means no expense until year one.
-For an equity-settled share-based payment in IFRS 2 (or ASC 718) scope, the grant-date fair value is recognised as an expense over the vesting/service period, not deferred to the cliff.
-For a simple cliff that vests after a service period, straight-line recognition over that period is the common pattern unless another allocation is more reflective of the benefit received.
+The recurring misconception is that a one-year cliff means no expense until year one.
+For an equity-settled share-based payment in IFRS 2 (or ASC 718) scope, the grant-date fair value is recognised as an expense over the vesting and service period, not deferred to the cliff.
+For a simple cliff that vests after a service period, straight-line recognition over that period is the common pattern, unless another allocation more faithfully reflects the benefit received.
 The cliff affects when the award becomes exercisable, not when the cost is recognised.

 The recognition basis (equity-settled)